AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 <sreport-formats>`, then provide more details regarding :ref:`scov-stmt`,
 :ref:`scov-dc`, and :ref:`scov-mcdc`.

-Then, the :ref:`sunits` section provides guidelines and tools to help constructing the command line arguments indicating what units of the application are to be considered for coverage assessment.
+Then, the :ref:`sunits` section provides guidelines and tools to help indicate which application units are to be considered for coverage assessment.
+Essentially, this is achieved by command line options that designate the sets of relevant Source Coverage Obligations, either straight from Library Information files with the :option:`--scos` option, or leveraging the higher level GNAT project file support with the :option:`-P` option.

 .. _sreport-formats: